I.I The role of communities in the transition to Open Science

 - Received recognition locally from Rectors and Deans and internationally from the Center for Open Science and the Society for the Improvement of Psychological Science

 Figure 4.
 Overview of the current Open Science Communities.
-As of early 2020, the International Network of Open Science Communities (INOSC) comprises Open Science Communities at 13 university cities, 11 in the Netherlands, 1 in Ireland and 1 in Sweden.
+As of January 2022, the International Network of Open Science Communities (INOSC) comprises Open Science Communities at 12 locations in the Netherlands, 1 in Ireland, 1 in Sweden, and 1 in Saudi Arabia.
 Image by Anita Eerland, licensed under CC BY-ND 3.0.

 I.IV Call to action

 As local community coordinators, we are very happy and proud of what we have achieved so far, but we want more5!
 That is why we encourage colleagues around the globe to start local OSCs at their universities or research centres, to create momentum for a global culture change in academia towards OS (Figure 5).
 So, we call upon you to start a local OSC.
 Please connect with us so that you can start from a worked-out example and make use of our active network of Community Coordinators to exchange experiences and ideas.
 In addition, as the network expands, we would be in a better position to collectively apply for (inter)national funding and provide input to (inter)national policies.
 Becoming part of the growing network of OSCs means that you adhere to our collective Guiding Principles and Code of Conduct, but design and manage your community as you see fit, in full consideration of your local context.
 Together, we make OS the norm, for the benefit of science and society!

 Figure 5.
 The aim and purpose of the International Network of Open Science Communities (INOSC).

 The term “science” is used here in its broadest sense and includes fields such as the humanities, social sciences and engineering; that is, it more suitably refers to any form of scholarship. ↩︎